inveniosoftware/training/06-developing-with-invenio/README.md

 ```commandline
 (my-site)$ python setup.py build_sphinx
 ```
-Now you can visit the http://127.0.0.1/docs/_build/html/index.html to see the documentation in the browser:
+Now you can open `docs/_build/html/index.html` (so when using the VM: `file:///home/bootcamp/src/my-site/docs/_build/html/index.html`) in the browser to see the documentation:

 ![](images/06-documentation.png)

 ## Step 4: Running tests

 Invenio provides examples of tests in the project's repository:

 ![](images/06-tests.png)